mnkhee/user-docs-project/docs/reading.md

 ## Overview

 This section will focus on reading data -- the R of C**R**UD.
 To learn this skill, you will be applying it onto the data that currently exists inside your browser's local storage.
-!!! tip "Pre-requisites"
+!!! warning "Pre-requisites"
     This tutorial is a continuation on the [**creating tutorial**](creating.md).
 If you have not completed it, you will need to have setup data inside your browser's local storage on your own.
-    <br> **There is no guarantee that the data you have entered on your own will be compatible with our code**.
+    <br> **If you choose not to follow our previous tutorial, there is no guarantee that the data you have entered on your own will be compatible with our code**.
 Continue at your own risk!

 ## Setup